Resources for making conference posters

 Keep it simple

-Try not to present much detail because cluttered posters are hard to read and not inviting.
+Try not to present too much detail because cluttered posters are hard to read and not inviting.
 Give only the outline/main points.

 Be creative